BernardTatin/bbclib/README.md

     - [l] long integer.
 - %[0][_n_][l]x : to print integers in hexadecimal.
 Modifiers are as above.
 - %[0][_n_][l]b : to print integers in binary.
 Modifiers are as above.

+Integers are 16 bits wide and long integers are 32 bits wide.